-At this point, as I was mixing in the 25g salt and 25g water, I started to feel a little anxious… I really wanted to add more water, things just felt strangely stiff.
+At this point, as I was mixing in the 25g salt and 25g water, I started to feel a little anxious… I wanted to add more water; things just felt strangely stiff.
 You must fight the urge to add more water here, trust me.
-Once you add in your cooked oat porridge later in the process the oats will release quite a bit of water into your dough, dramatically increasing hydration.
-Early attempts at this bread had me sweating as I was trying to shape hydrations that were surely in excess of 100%.
+Once you add in your cooked oat porridge later in the process, the oats will release quite a bit of water into your dough, dramatically increasing hydration.
+Early attempts at this bread had me sweating as I was trying to shape hydrations that were undoubtedly more than 100%.

 Transfer your dough to a clear container to be used during bulk fermentation and let rest for the first 30 minutes.

-After the first 30 minutes and right before your first set of turns, add in the oat porridge a little bit at a time folding well after each addition.
+After the first 30 minutes and right before your first set of stretches and folds, add in the oat porridge a little bit at a time folding well after each addition (as I show in my guide to stretches and folds).
 Use splashes of your remaining 25g of water a little at a time as your folding the porridge into your dough.
-You’ll have to make the judgement call here whether you’ll need the entire 25g based on how your dough feels.
+You'll have to make the judgment call here whether you'll need the entire 25g based on how your dough feels.
 I ended up using it all, but it has been quite dry lately here in New Mexico.

-Now that the porridge is pretty well incorporated, perform the first turn set and each subsequent in 30 minute intervals.
-When performing each set pinch any large clumps of oats with your fingers to break them up, we want a fairly uniform distribution of porridge throughout the dough and very, very few pockets of porridge hiding in your final loaves.
+Now that the porridge is incorporated perform the first turn set, and each subsequent, in 30-minute intervals.
+When performing each set, pinch any large clumps of oats with your fingers to break them up; we want a fairly uniform distribution of porridge throughout the dough and very, very few pockets of porridge hiding in your final loaves.

-The dough was so hydrated I felt like I could have kept stretching and folding until the sun went down.
-You’ll need to judge your dough to determine when it has reached sufficient strength to stop the stretch and folds.
-Six sets did the trick for me this time around.
+The dough was so wet I felt like I could have just kept strengthening it until the sun set.
+You'll need to judge when the dough has reached sufficient strength to stop the stretch and folds.
+Six sets did the trick for me.

 Take the dough out of the container onto your work surface and sprinkle some flour on top before dividing.
 Divide into two halves and lightly scoot the dough in little circles across your work surface with your bench knife in one hand and your other empty hand.
 Let this pre-shape rest, covered with a damp towel or inverted bowls, for 20 minutes.